Common commands

 Displaying status

-To check the status of the Supabase instance, run:
+To check the status and logs of the services containers, run:

 Database commands